rjframe/json-rpc/README.md

-* The server should not throw exceptions; it should provide a hook to log errors, and send an error response to the client.
-* Pull the sockets in the client and server into a transport object; writing new transports will allow supporting alternative protocols (HTTP, etc.).
+* The server should not throw exceptions; it should provide a hook to log errors, and send an error response to the client. transports will allow supporting alternative protocols (HTTP, etc.).
 * Need to support a function registry on the server, and runtime function lists on the client.
 The client especially shouldn't be required to know its API at